On trees invariant under edge contraction: Tree rescaling: proofs of Theorems and

 \end{lemma} \begin{proof} Recall that by definition of the topology of local convergence on $\Tdinf$, a sequence of random discrete trees $\widetilde T_n$ in $\M{\Tdinf}$ is tight if and only if for every $m\ge 1$, the sequence $(\#V(\widetilde T_n^{\le m}))_{n\ge1}$ is tight.
 In order to apply this, we first need to define a suitable coupling between the operations $\Sop$ and $\Srop$ and suitable one-dimensional stochastic processes.

 Let $T\in\Tdinf$.
 Recall that in the construction of $\Sop(T)$, the vertices are colored with two colors, say black and white; the black vertices (and the root) are retained, whereas the white vertices are discarded.
-Given a tree $T\in\Tdinf$ we can couple this operation with two infinite sequences $(B_i)_{i\ge 1}$ and $(B'_i)_{i\ge 1}$ of iid random variables distributed according to the Bernoulli distribution with parameter $p$ and $q$, respectively: we perform a breadth-first search of the vertices of the tree starting from the root and color the vertex visited at step $i$ according to $B_i$ (1 = black and 0 = white) if it is an off-spine vertex, and according to $B'_i$ if it is a spine vertex.
+Given a tree $T\in\Tdinf$ we can couple this operation with two infinite sequences $(B_i)_{i\ge 1}$ and $(B'_i)_{i\ge 1}$ of iid random variables distributed according to the Bernoulli distribution with parameter $p$ and $q$, respectively: we perform a breadth-first traversal of the vertices of the tree starting from the root and color the vertex visited at step $i$ according to $B_i$ (1 = black and 0 = white) if it is an off-spine vertex, and according to $B'_i$ if it is a spine vertex.
 Given an integer $m\ge 1$, we add an additional rule: When a black vertex is visited which has exactly $m$ black ancestors, then the subtree above it is subsequently ignored by the algorithm.
-This algorithm terminates almost surely since $\Sop(T)$ is locally finite by definition.
 The restriction of the tree $T$ to the black vertices then exactly gives the tree $\Sop(T)^{\le m}$.
-In order to construct the tree $\Dop[\Srop(\tembed{T})]^{\le m}$ one can proceed in a similar manner, but using now two Poisson processes $(P_t)_{t\ge 0}$ and $(P'_t)_{t\ge 0}$ with parameters $p$ and $q$ (respectively) defined on the $\R$-tree $\tembed{T}$.
-We omit the details.
+Note that this algorithm terminates almost surely since $\Sop(T)$ is locally finite by definition, hence $\Sop(T)^{\le m}$ is finite and the breadth-first traversal only has to go to a certain (random, but finite) depth of the tree $T$.